 - Because taxes only come due upon receiving payment from the principal of the sale proceeds, a person may defer capital gains taxes indefinitely by structuring a DST to pay income only from the invested sale proceeds, keeping the principal in the trust.

-- DSTs avoid many trickier requirements of other tax deference structures, such as the “like-kind” requirement of a 1031 exchange.
+- DSTs avoid many trickier requirements of other tax-deferred structures, such as the “like-kind” requirement of a 1031 exchange.

 - Families can use DSTs to avoid probating high-value assets and minimize tax liabilities for heirs by paying them income from the trust.